popovicnenad/mksub/README.md

 -----
 Make subdomains using a wordlist

-Read a wordlist file and generate subdomains for given domain.
+Read a wordlist file and generate subdomains for given domain or list of domains.
 Input from wordlist file is lowercased and unique words are processed.
-Additionally, filter input using regex.
+Additionally, wordlist can be filtered using regex.

 ```
 Usage of mksub:
   -d string
-    	Domain
+        Input domain
+  -df string
+        Input domain file, one domain per line
   -w string
     	Wordlist file
   -r string